Opinion | Presidents have a history of over-promising on vaccines. Here’s why that’s a problem.

 Frazier dismissed the positive initial reports from rival vaccine manufacturers.
 “There are a lot of examples of vaccines in the past that have stimulated the immune system, but ultimately didn’t confer protection,” he said.
 Worse, he added, some vaccine candidates “actually helped the virus invade the cell.”

-Again, this is a real possibility.
+Again, this is a remote but real possibility.
 Merck, which has developed more novel vaccines than any other company, was suddenly forced to stop its AIDS vaccine trial in late 2007 after investigators realized the vaccine offered no protection — and even made some volunteers more susceptible to HIV.

-Crash programs to develop vaccines are especially risky.
+Crash programs to develop vaccines can be risky.
 President Gerald Ford’s effort to vaccinate all Americans against swine flu ended in disaster in 1976 after 450 vaccinated individuals were paralyzed with Guillain–Barré syndrome.
 Tellingly, like Trump, Ford was running to stay in the White House that year.

 Meanwhile, some potentially promising therapies languish.
 Two antiviral drugs used against hepatitis C have demonstrated anti-covid-19 potential in laboratory tests and small clinical trials.
 Three Iranian studies published in the Journal of Antimicrobial Chemotherapy on Aug.
 19 suggest that the drugs, sofosbuvir and daclatasvir, are effective against the virus.
 Yet scientists have struggled to raise the money needed to confirm these results in larger trials.
 Other researchers have told me its taken months to get the National Institutes of Health to commit lab space to test potential antiviral treatment candidates.